 - Inventory: Companies are using EVAN360 to inventory talent and manage who is an expert in any combination of skills or knowledge inside and outside the organization.

 - Build: The platform is a mechanism that allows organizations to assign any combination of skills to engineers, geologists, or other personnel.
 A robust network of experts is established so talent is available and accessible whenever support needs arise.

-A byproduct of the EVAN360 platform is the ability to capture interactions, videos, notes, and support sessions in dashboards.
+A byproduct of EVAN360 is the ability to capture interactions, videos, notes, and support sessions in dashboards.
 Organizations are using these dashboards to identify where talent gaps exist and share solutions for employees’ recurring problems/questions.

 EVAN360 is bringing companies into a new generation of talent management and employee support.
 Get started for free today.